UNR-CFB/lahontan/scripts/Pipeline/README.md

 GTGACTGGAGTTCAGACGTGTGCTCTTCCGATCT
 ```

-The blacklist file created by `runPipe mb`, as of runPipe version 1.1 is:
+The blacklist file created by `lahontan mb`, as of lahontan version 1.1 is:
 ```
 >PrefixPE/1
 TACACTCTTTCCCTACACGACGCTCTTCCGATCT